Serhx4/ArithmeticEngine/README.md

 # ArithmeticEngine
-Arithmetic calculator with UI,database connection (SQLite).
+Arithmetic calculator with simple UI, database connection (SQLite).
 Just a test project Engine for calculating arithmetic expressions.

 Checks the correctness of entered arithmetic expressions, the arrangement of signs, operators and parentheses.